syncromatics/career-framework/README.md

 ## About the career framework

 We took a lot of inspiration from Buffer's [Engineering Career Paths Framework][eng-career-paths-fx].
 (Thanks [Katie][katie-womersley]!)
-Particularly, Buffer's "focus on the journey, the growth and evolution that is a career" is exactly the focus we want to have for the Syncromatics Engineering team.
+Particularly, Buffer's "focus on the journey, the growth and evolution that is a career" is exactly the focus we want to have for the GMV Syncromatics Engineering team.

 [eng-career-paths-fx]: https://open.buffer.com/engineering-career-framework/
 [katie-womersley]: https://open.buffer.com/author/katie/